ataraxao/drex/cooperative_wealth_agreement.md

 ### 5.3 Joint Asset Purchases; Title and Governance
 If Vehicle Account funds are used to purchase a Joint Asset, that Joint Asset shall be titled as Tenants in Common (or closest equivalent) with ownership percentages matching the Allocation Percentage at the applicable Valuation Time, unless the Parties agree otherwise in a signed writing (including titling to the Vehicle LLC).
 Governance, carrying costs, buyout rights, and sale procedures are governed by Exhibit 2.

+### 5.4 Discretionary Gift Top-Up (Optional; Non-Owed; Not Consideration)
+(a) **Discretionary Top-Up Authority.** Party A may, at Party A’s sole discretion, authorize one or more additional distributions to Party B (each, a “Discretionary Top-Up”) from the Vehicle Account during the Term.

+(b) **Form; Destination; Administrator Processing.** Any Discretionary Top-Up must be initiated by Party A by written instruction delivered to the Independent Administrator and copied to Party B, specifying the amount (or in-kind equivalent) and confirming the destination as Party B’s B Designated Account.
+The Independent Administrator may process a Discretionary Top-Up only to Party B’s B Designated Account and subject to Custodian Constraints.

+(c) **Not Earned; Not Reliance; No Obligation.** A Discretionary Top-Up is voluntary, non-owed, and may be made or not made in Party A’s sole discretion.
+Party B acknowledges that no Discretionary Top-Up is promised or expected, and Party B shall have no claim for reliance, expectation damages, arrears, or specific performance with respect to any Discretionary Top-Up.

+(d) **Not Compensation; No Services; No Consideration.** The Parties intend that any Discretionary Top-Up is not wages, compensation, or payment for services and is not consideration for any personal conduct, companionship, cohabitation, intimacy, or other services.
+No Party shall represent to any third party that a Discretionary Top-Up is a payment for services.

+(e) **Ledger Treatment (Anti-Double-Counting).** Each Discretionary Top-Up shall be treated as a **B Distribution** and recorded in the B Distribution Ledger at the applicable Valuation Time, and shall reduce (dollar-for-dollar) any future Liquidity Settlement Amounts and Party B’s Share at Termination under Sections 7.3 and 7.2, to prevent double counting.

+(f) **No Effect on Allocation Percentage.** Discretionary Top-Ups do not modify the Allocation Percentage accrual schedule, the Allocation Cap, or any other formula in this Agreement unless amended in a signed writing by both Parties under Section 10.2.

 ---